flutter/website/tutorials/layout/index.md

 </div>

 The core of Flutter's layout mechanism is widgets.
-In Flutter, most everything is a widget&mdash;even layout models are widgets.
+In Flutter, almost everything is a widget&mdash;even layout models are widgets.
 The images, icons, and text that you see in a Flutter app  are all widgets.
 But things you don't see are also widgets, such as the rows, columns,